stormalf/porth/README.md

 1.0.11 Not following the same operators for loading and storing memory : adding $ operator for loading and @ operator for storing and adding syscall3 (syscall with 3 parameters) and syscall1 (syscall with 1 parameter) for exit.

 1.0.12 Implementing 2DUP and RETURN keyword to exit the program with specific return value.
 Fixing issue with WHILE and "error: symbol `addr_39' undefined" and adding other syscall but only for compiling (not simulation mode)

+1.0.13 Removing -a option and adding new keyword DROP, SWAP, refactoring code to separate simulate and compile functions into different files